rccoleman/hassio-remote-backup/README.md

 ## <a name='about'></a>About

+*Note: For anyone using this as a local addon, it appears that the latest base image now requires updating to the new "OPENSSH" private key format.
+If you were previously using a private key that started "RSA PRIVATE KEY", you'll need to follow the instructions [here](https://serverfault.com/questions/854208/ssh-suddenly-returning-invalid-format/960647) to update your private key and add the new key in the addon config.
+Using the older key format will result in "Load pubkey "xxx": Invalid format" as described at the link.*

 When the add-on is started the following happens:
 1. Snapshot are being created locally with a timestamp name, e.g.
 *Automatic backup 2018-03-04 04:00*.